JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 One big issue presented itself: If two islands tried to communicate with the base station at the same time, their radio signals would overlap and become indecipherable, exactly the issue our General struggled with when listening to multiple regiments at once.

-This is where we introduce the first Multiple Access Control protocol, today known as [Pure ALOHA](https://en.wikipedia.org/wiki/ALOHAnet#Pure_ALOHA).
+This is where we introduce the first MAC protocol, today known as [Pure ALOHA](https://en.wikipedia.org/wiki/ALOHAnet#Pure_ALOHA).

 Take a moment to try and solve the problem yourself.
 How could the regiments minimize collisions, or at least make sure their message was heard by the General?
 Later we will see how WiFi solves this issue using a single communication channel, but ALOHA had it easier since it used two frequencies for its protocol.
 In our army metaphor this can be represented as being able to use both drums and horns, where different instruments can each communicate without interfering with the other instruments.

-Below is the description for Pure ALOHA, the first-ever random-access Multiple Access protocol for a wireless computer network.
+Below is the description for Pure ALOHA, the first-ever, random-access MAC protocol for a wireless computer network.

 ### Pure ALOHA

 When you have a message to send, immediately send it.
-This may collide with someone else, so you need to get back a acknowledgement from the base station (the General) confirming they got our message.
-We might worry that the acknowledgement message could collide with another message, but ALOHA uses the second frequency for any messages sent out from the base station, which means there cannot be interference from other stations.
-This also means that when the base station sends you information, it doesn't need a acknowledgement back.
+This may collide with someone else, so you need to get back an acknowledgement from the base station (the General) confirming they got your message.
+We might worry that the acknowledgement message could collide with another message being sent at the same time, but ALOHA uses two frequencies: one for sending messages to the base station, and the other for sending messages from the base station, so the base station's acknowledgment will not collide with incoming messages.
+This also means that when the base station sends you information, it doesn't need an acknowledgement back.

-If a user doesn't get back the acknowledgment (called an ACK) in a short timeframe, then they should resend their message.
+If you don't get back the acknowledgment (called an ACK) in a short timeframe, try sending the message again.
 But we need to be careful here.
-Imagine everyone immediately tries to resend after they fail; what would happen?
+Imagine everyone immediately tries to resend their messages after they fail; what would happen?
 Two users who just interfered with each other would immediately resend and interfere again!
 And this would repeat forever.
-To solve this, users will wait a random amount of time before resending their message.
-Eventually their messages won't collide, and all the packets will be acknowledged.
-In the [original paper](https://www.clear.rice.edu/comp551/papers/Abramson-Aloha.pdf) they sample their random delay from an exponential distribution, but later we will see how this can be improved.
+To solve this, you need to wait a random amount of time before resending the message.
+Eventually, by chance, messages will stop colliding (as long as there arn't too many stations).
+In the [original paper](https://www.clear.rice.edu/comp551/papers/Abramson-Aloha.pdf) the authors sample their random delay from an exponential distribution, but later we will see how this can be improved.

-Below is a simulation of Pure ALOHA with 3 stations talking to a base station.
-The stations randomly have data to send.
-They also use a sample from an exponential to determine how long to wait before trying again.
-Initially the traffic is infrequent, so everything functions smoothly.
-Once multiple stations attempt to send data at the same time, we see more collisions and longer wait times for each message.
-In the original paper they calculate that at 324 users, not a single message would get through.
-But typical ALOHA traffic was small enough that this protocol was sufficient.
+Below is a simulation of Pure ALOHA with three stations talking to a base station.
+Stations will begin a backoff immediately after sending a message, with a minimum delay to allow for an ACK to be sent back, in which case they cancel their backoff.

+We denote a message being sent from a station as a colored bar with full height, and a message being heard as a bar at half height.
+A message is not actually received unless the entire message is heard without interference, so we mark messages as striped until the entire message is correctly received.
+Messages are sometimes heard by all stations (such as the ACK from the base station), but they are intended for only one station (whose name is in the message), so we color the message darker for the intended station and semi-transparent for other stations.

 <div style="text-align: center;">
   <video controls autoplay muted loop playsinline width="75%">